ajlopez/SimpleBroadcast/README.md

 [Broadcast messages to many clients](https://github.com/ajlopez/SimpleBroadcast/tree/master/samples/Broadcast) sample shows how you send and receive messages to/from many clients thru a broadcast server.

+## Versions

+- 0.0.1: Published
+- 0.0.2: Published
+- 0.0.3: Updated to use SimpleMessages 0.3, in master, not published yet.

 ## Contribution

 Feel free to [file issues](https://github.com/ajlopez/SimpleBroadcast) and submit